These four ingredient sweet and salty butterscotch peanut butter marshmallow squares come together in just minutes.

 Want to save this?

-Enter your email below and I’ll send it directly to your inbox!
+Enter your email below and I’ll send it to you!

 Please enable JavaScript in your browser to complete this form.

-Why You’ll Love these Peanut Butter Marshmallow Squares
+Why You’ll Love Peanut Butter Marshmallow Squares

-• Four Ingredients
+• 4 Ingredients

 • So Easy